Bider-Man/Hyprland-Config/README.md

 # Hyprland-Config

+##  I AM NOT PROFICIENT in Hyprland or Linux.

 My very first Hyprland rice.
 It's not really good or anything, I have just made a github config just so that I can easily access it whenever I change my laptop/desktop in the future and to test out the rice (in case something goes wrong, I can just clone this and fix the mistake rather than retyping everything from scratch).

 You are welcome to use it, but I'm not really gonna solve any bugs you might encounter or anything.
-I AM NOT PROFICIENT in Hyprland or Linux.

 So whatever you do, do it at your own discretion.